“I would love to start out as a freelancer but it is impossible to make money on Upwork!”

 If I could do it again, I would probably focus even more on the content niche and skip the other jobs.
 It is so much easier to find well-paying online jobs when you are an expert in something and have reviews to prove that.
 Yes, there might be fewer job offerings but on the long-run, you will profit from being specialized.

 2. Set up a Professional Profile

 Your profile has to be on point.
 Make sure you use a common yet specific job title that can easily be found when a client is searching for freelancers.
-In your description write about your education and skills.
-Mention all experiences that are important for the job offerings you will apply for.
-You could also write about your standard job approach.

 However, not everyone is a natural in front of the camera.
 If you don’t think you can come up with a clip that makes everyone want to work with you straight away, you should refrain from it.